Trojka (TV channel): History

+Logo of the first iteration of Trojka, from 2004 to 2012.

-It was originally launched in 2008 as a sports channel.
+It was originally launched on 6 July 1991 as a sports channel.
 Due to the financial problems of RTVS at the time, Trojka ended its broadcasting on June 30, 2011.
 It was relaunched on 22 December 2019 at 6am as a channel showing archived content from RTVS and its predecessors STV and ČST for an older audience.
 The channel was carried in both SD and HD formats.
 In May 2020, it stopped broadcasting its overnight repeats, closing down between midnight and 6am.

 From February 28 to June 9, 2022, out of the need from RTVS to cover the Russian invasion of Ukraine, the channel was temporarily replaced by :24.
 Broadcasts resumed after this date, when :24 obtained its own permanent slot.

 RTVS announced in September 2022 that it would close the channel on November 30 due to budget cuts.
 Trojka received the least amount of money out of the RTVS channels; the annual operating costs were estimated to be of €2 million per year.
 Its Czech counterpart ČT3 was also being planned to close, whose operating costs doubled those of Trojka (€4 million).
 RTVS was outlining plans for the fate of its presenters, programs and imports.